whalewired/whalewired/README.md

 * New additions without breaking backward compatibility bumps the minor (and resets the patch)
 * Bug fixes and misc changes bumps the patch

-For more information on SemVer, please visit http://semver.org/.

 Bug tracker
 -----------

 Have a bug?
-Please create an issue here on GitHub that conforms with [necolas's guidelines](https://github.com/necolas/issue-guidelines).
+Please create an issue here:

 https://github.com/whalewired/whalewired/issues

 Twitter account